The Beacon School: Overview

 [W]hile we might philosophically be opposed to AP exams — I personally am opposed to that kind of high-demand testing as an educator and parent — I think a lot of our community members still believe that AP is important, and that it carries cachet with colleges especially with the benefit of credit.
 It’s pretty hard to deny so many people — we had 350 people sit for AP science exams last year — who would otherwise be wondering why they can't take APs at Beacon.
 We’re struggling with the balance between demand and policy.

-AP courses are currently available at Beacon for biology, calculus, physics, and Spanish.
+AP courses are currently available at Beacon for biology, calculus, physics, French, and Spanish.
 Students take the Advanced Placement exam at the end of the course and have an opportunity to attain college credits.

 In-school requirements

 Though the yearly schedule is broken into two semesters, these are not standard United States college semesters.
 Most academic classes are year-long courses, so students generally return to their classes with the same teachers for the second semester.
 Students have the opportunity to change electives at the end of each semester.
 Certain science courses are offered to students on a per-semester basis.